 In order to work full-time in China, you need a working visa (also called a ‘Z’ visa) and in order to obtain a Z visa, you need a bachelor’s degree.
 So, you see, to teach English in China, a degree is not necessarily a job requirement, but it is a visa requirement.

 The specific requirements for teaching FULL-TIME in China are as follows:

 - A university degree (in any subject)

 - Native English speaker

-- a TEFL certificate OR 2 years teaching experience.
+- a TEFL certificate OR 2 years of teaching experience.